Hidden text at top of Inner pages

 The Generals opened the post season on the road in Weimar, TX against the fourth seeded Texas Tomcats.
 The Generals made quick work of the Tomcats in game one, winning 8-0 on the road.
 The Tomcats then came back to defeat the Generals 6-2 in Victoria to force a decisive game three.
 The Generals were able to hold off the Tomcats to win the series by beating them in game three by a final score of 4-2.

 With the TCL Championship one win away, the Generals wasted no time in game two at home in Victoria.
-The Generals dominated the game from the start as the game was well in hand early.
+The Generals dominated the game from the start as the game was well in hand early on.
 The Generals won game two 10-2, securing their first TCL Championship in team history.

 In the final national poll of the season, the Victoria Generals finished with the highest team ranking in Texas Collegiate League history at #14.